Kutaisi Gay Travel

 Homosexuality is not a criminal offense in Georgia.
 Gay travel to Georgia is quite easy, but keep reading to understand how to stay safe.

 Formerly a Soviet territory, many citizens of Georgia possess anti-LGBT sentiment since being gay was illegal under the old regime.
 Furthermore, the population is heavily Orthodox Christian, which does not mix well with homosexuality.
 Unfortunately, an overwhelming majority of Georgians are fiercely against homosexuality.

 With this in mind, it is important to keep any public displays of affection to private spaces or places that you know are LGBT-friendly.
 Public affection can draw negative attention and lewd comments from individuals in the streets.

-Gay Kutaisi: Where to Stay
+Gay Kutaisi: Hotels & Where to Stay

 The city center is about a 30-minute drive from the new and modern Kutaisi International Airport.
-Since local taxi drivers will try to over-charge you, it is best to have your hotel arrange a taxi.
-A pre-arranged taxi waiting for your arrival will be quite nice.
-They are quite inexpensive for the distance traveled.
+Since local taxi drivers will try to over-charge you, it is best to have your hotel arrange a taxi or book an airport transfer online in advance.